Skip to main content

 • Recognising milestones and progress can help reinforce long-term adjustments.

-The Role of Vapes and Alternative Products
+The Role of Alternative Nicotine Products

-Alternative nicotine products, including nicotine pouches and snus, have played a role in reducing smoking rates in countries like Sweden.
-Many adult nicotine users in Sweden have transitioned away from smoking by using these products, contributing to their notably low smoking prevalence (European Commission, 2023).
 While these products are not part of NHS-backed stop smoking services, their impact in other countries highlights the role of consumer choice in smoking reduction strategies.

 Additional Support Resources